vijayeox/jenkinsdemo-VIEW/Readme.txt

 Follow instructions given in the readme files under the specific apps.

-To build te complete view run the following command
+To build the complete view run the following command
 $ npm run build

 To clean all view project